Dollywood: 2000s developments

 In 2006, the Timber Tower ride, along with Lil' Loggers Landing, Beaver Creek, Beaver Creek Boat Float, and Lumberjack Lifts, opened in a new area adjacent to Thunderhead.
 The Barbeque & Bluegrass festival also premiered.
 The 2007 season included the addition of Mystery Mine, a Gerstlauer Eurofighter coaster with two vertical lifts hills and dark ride elements.
 The ride's climax featured fire effects in front of the riders, a 95-degree 85 ft drop, a heartline roll, and a dive loop.
-The $17 million ($ in dollars) ride used an abandoned mine shaft theme.
+The $17million ($ in dollars) ride used an abandoned mine shaft theme.
 In 2008, River Battle, an interactive water raft ride, was built in a new section of the park called Wilderness Pass that connected the Timber Canyon and Craftsman's Valley areas.
 "Thunder Road" returned to the motion theater (Imagination Cinema) and replaced Smoky Mountain Wilderness Adventure.
 Della's Lye Soap shop moved from Craftsman's Valley to the Wilderness Pass area.
 A new exhibit housing the Wings of America show birds moved to its former location.
-The Polar Express 4-D Experience was shown in Imagination Cinema during the park's Smoky Mountain Christmas.
+The Polar Express 4D Experience was shown in Imagination Cinema during the park's Smoky Mountain Christmas.

 In 2009, Dollywood presented two new shows, "Imaginé" by Le Grand Cirque and "Sha-Kon-O-Hey!
 Land of Blue Smoke", which featured music written by Dolly Parton and told the story of the last family living in the Smoky Mountains at the time it became a national park.
 "Imaginé" headlined the park's Festival of Nations.
-"Thunder Road" was renamed "White Lightning" and then changed to a new attraction, Journey to the Center of the Earth: 4-D Adventure, based on the 2008 film.
+"Thunder Road" was renamed "White Lightning" and then changed to a new attraction, Journey to the Center of the Earth: 4D Adventure, based on the 2008 film.
 In 2009, an upcharge zipline attraction called SkyZip (owned by Skyline Eco-Adventures of Maui, Hawaii) opened at Dollywood, becoming the first multi-line zip line tour inside a theme park.